-How to Get Landlord Insurance
+How To Get Landlord Insurance & The Best Coverage

 When making the decision to turn a property into a rental property, one of the first steps is to talk to an insurance company about the type of property coverage you’ll need.
 Many property owners make the mistake of assuming that renters insurance, their homeowner’s liability coverage, or some combination of the two will cover them, however that can lead to financial loss down the road.